What taxes do you pay when you charter private jet flights in the United States?

 What is the 225-mile zone?

-The 225-mile zone is the portion of Canada and Mexico that is equal to or less than 225 miles from the nearest border of the continental United States.
+The 225-mile zone is the part of the territory of Canada and Mexico that is equal to or less than 225 miles from the nearest border of the continental United States.
 Locations such as Nassau, Bahamas, and the US Virgin Islands that are not in Canada or Mexico are not part of the 225-mile zone.
-For example, Vancouver, Calgary, Montreal, Ottawa, and Toronto in Canada and Monterrey, Tijuana, and Nogales in Mexico are within the 225-mile zone.
-However, Edmonton in Canada and Mexico City in Mexico are not within the 225-mile zone.
+For example, Vancouver, Calgary, Montreal, Ottawa, and Toronto in Canada and Monterrey, Tijuana, and Nogales in Mexico are within the 225-mile zone while Edmonton in Canada and Mexico City in Mexico are not.
 FET and segment fees apply on all air transportation of people on a flight that begins or ends in the 225-mile zone.

-What type of chartered flights are exempt from FET?
+What Types of Charter Flights are Exempt from FET?

 Flights beginning in the United States that make an interim stop before departing the United States for a destination outside the United States are not subject to FET.
-However, this is only applicable if the interval between arrival and departure for the interim stop is less than 12 hours and there is no change in the passengers on board at the tech stop.
+However, this applies only when the interval between arrival and departure for the interim stop is less than 12 hours and there is no change in the passengers on board at the tech stop.

-Certain domestic flights such as those from the continental United States or the 225-mile zone to Alaska and Hawaii may have a portion of the flight that is flown over international waters or international land.
-In such cases, the portion of the flight over international waters or international land is exempt from FET.
-International waters and International land are considered to begin when the flight crosses into Canada or Mexico from the United States or 3 nautical miles or 3.45 statute miles from the low tide point on the coastline.
+Certain domestic flights such as those from the continental United States or the 225-mile zone to Alaska and Hawaii may involve flying over international waters or international land.
+In such cases, the part of the flight over international waters or international land is exempt from FET.
+International waters and international land are considered to begin when the flight crosses from the United States to Canada or Mexico, or 3 nautical miles, or 3.45 statute miles from the low tide point on the coastline.

 Open jaw transportation